sachin-hadfadkar/sports/README.md

 ### This project is for REST API calls:

+#### Used laravel framework for the application
+    - Please copy .env file and make Db changes

 #### Following are the steps to follow:
 - Composer install the package
 - Migrate the database by using - ```php artisan migrate```